 2019 Elections: Vote Blockchain

 Imagine being able to vote from your living room or anywhere else on the planet beyond your sofa.
 Imagine not having to attend the call as a member of an electoral table.
-In Bit2me, we imagine this and much more, why?
-Well, because we have been working with Blockchain technology like Bitcoin for some time and we know that it can still bring a lot of innovation.
+In bit2me, we imagine this and much more, why?
+Well, because we have been working with technology for a long time.
+Blockchain like Bitcoin and we know that it can still bring a lot of innovation.

 We have prepared this article to project the advantages that the use of blockchain would have in an electoral voting system.
 For this, we have superficially analyzed the data offered by the Official State Gazette and some media.
 After this we have tried to answer the question: What could blockchain technology improve at some points in an electoral process?